-Get away from it all at Fitzroy Island Resort, a 4km sq island which is just a 45-minute fast cat ride from Cairns.
+Get away from it all at Fitzroy Island Resort, just a 45-minute fast cat ride from Cairns.
 Stay in a bungalow, beach cabin, studio room or suite and spend your days snorkelling, kayaking and hiking in the surrounding national park.
 Walk to the summit, the historic lighthouse at the eastern end of the island, which was a military base during World War II, or to the two main beaches, Welcome Bay and Nudey Beach.

 On the reef

-Guests sleep in deluxe swags on the 45m long, 12m wide pontoon and have exclusive access to the reef after the day trippers leave at 3.30pm until 11am the next day when the vessel returns.
+Guests sleep in deluxe swags and have exclusive access to the reef after the day trippers leave in the afternoon until the next morning when the vessel returns.
 Enjoy a cheese and fruit platter as the sun sets over the water, followed by a marine life presentation in the underwater observatory and a barbecue dinner.
 The next morning, experience a private guided snorkel safari and a glass bottom boat tour.

 With the birds

-Doze off among the treetops at Thala Beach Nature Reserve, a bush-covered 58ha property criss-crossed with paths taking you through native forest to secluded coves and swimming holes formed by waterfalls and natural boulders.
+Doze off among the treetops at Thala Beach Nature Reserve, a bush-covered property criss-crossed with paths taking you through native forest to secluded coves and swimming holes formed by waterfalls and natural boulders.
 The family-owned beachfront eco-retreat between Cairns and Port Douglas has 83 bungalows, including the treehouse-like Coral Sea Bungalows, which are built on stilts.
 Relax on your private timber deck and take in the views over Oak Beach as wallabies, possums and sugar gliders go about their business in the trees around you.

 Complimentary guided wildlife walks with onsite rangers are available, as well as bird watching tours, tree planting and stargazing.
 The retreat’s Osprey Restaurant is perched high on a hill, offering modern Australian cuisine with panoramic views across the Coral Sea and north to Cape Tribulation as gentle breezes keep diners cool.

 In the lap of luxury

 Splash out with a trip to the northern-most accommodation on the Great Barrier Reef, the luxurious Lizard Island Resort.
-A one-hour flight from Cairns, the property sleeps up to 82 guests in 40 suites and villas designed in harmony with nature.
+A one-hour flight from Cairns, the property was designed in harmony with nature.
 Take a guided tour to the research station, hike to the top of Cook’s Look or indulge in a treatment at the Essential Day Spa.
 Order a picnic hamper and get dropped off by boat at one of the island’s 24 beaches for a private lunch.